vkrishna8/node-todo-cicd/README.md

 # Node Todo App with CI/CD

-This is a simple todo app that uses Node.js, Express, and EJS.
+This is a simple to-do app that uses Node.js, Express, and EJS.
 It also uses Jenkins and Docker Compose for continuous integration and deployment.

 ## Prerequisites